-When a Friend Is Your Life Partner
+What If Friendship, Not Marriage, Was at the Center of Life?

 Brake, the philosopher, takes issue not just with cultural norms that elevate romantic relationships above platonic ones, but also with the special status that governments confer on romantic relationships.
 Whereas access to marriage currently hinges on (assumed) sexual activity, Brake argues that caregiving, which she says is “absolutely crucial to our survival,” is a more sensible basis for legal recognition.
 She proposes that states limit the rights of marriage to only the benefits that support caregiving, such as special immigration eligibility and hospital visitation rights.
 Because sexual attraction is irrelevant to Brake’s marriage model, friends would be eligible.

 In LGBTQ circles, placing a high value on friendship has long been common.
-Carroll, Rivera, and several other people I interviewed for this story absorbed the idea of “chosen family”—that those besides blood can decide to become kin—from this community.
+Carroll, Rivera, and several other people I interviewed for this story, absorbed the idea of “chosen family”—that those besides blood can decide to become kin—from this community.
 Though he and Rivera never considered dating, Carroll had already learned to be at ease with nonsexual intimate relationships with men.
 In other words, he had come to appreciate something that was once widely understood—as Godbeer, the historian, puts it, that “we can love without lusting.”

 In many ways, Americans are already redefining what loving and living can look like.
 Just in the past several months, experts and public intellectuals from disparate ideological persuasions have encouraged heterosexual couples to look to the queer and immigrant communities for healthy models of marriage and family.
 The coronavirus pandemic, by underscoring human vulnerability and interdependence, has inspired people to imagine networks of care beyond the nuclear family.
 Polyamory and asexuality, both of which push back against the notion that a monogamous sexual relationship is the key to a fulfilling adult life, are rapidly gaining visibility.
 Expanding the possible roles that friends can play in one another’s lives could be the next frontier.